inventory management

 An “inventory location” is simply the physical spot that you store your materials.
 To develop your inventory location system, you’ll firstly want to review your current storage situation.

 If things are a little messy right now, think of this as a great excuse to give everything a big cleanout and a fresh start!
 You’ll firstly want to go through your inventory and remove any unused old stock (either sell or store away in a seperate location to your working stock).
-Next, ensure that each material is together in the one container and after this group together all materials that are similar - buttons with buttons, and fabric with fabric for example.
-Ensuring that you have proper storage for each material is also important and should be considered at the same time.

 If you already have some semblance of order to your materials but just don’t have the coding system behind it then things are a little easier.
 You’ll want to now review where you put each material and assign a location to it.
-Using a three part coding system (zone-section-position) is recommended as it allows your stock codes to be easily read and can be adapted as your business grows.

 To do this, you’ll want to create “zones” out of your storage locations - these are the high level groupings you’ll want to use so that you know roughly whereabouts your material is.
 These zones can be different rooms, or even different areas inside the same room.
 You can either use a number for each zone (i.e. your garage area is 1, your workshop storage is 2 etc.), a letter, a color, or perhaps you might like to use a code you create yourself (“G” for garage, “W” for workshop).